 Keeping track of your all of your competitors’ pricing can be challenging.
 Couple that with dissecting copious amounts of data to truly understand where your pricing fits and what your perceived value is and the development of your pricing intelligence plan looks daunting.

-If you’re ready to get started on your own pricing intelligence strategy, or you want to learn how you can improve your existing pricing program, request a free demo of iNCompetitor and discover the true power of price intel.
+If you’re ready to get started on your own pricing intelligence strategy, or you want to learn how you can improve your existing pricing program, request a free demo of Inoptimizer and discover the true power of price intelligence.